ayaarragab/MindReveal/README.md

 # MindReveal-API
 MindReveal API helps users uncover and organize their inner thoughts effortlessly.
-With features like user authentication, thought submission, manual categorization and search functionality, it transforms complex ideas into structured insights.
-Built with Node.js, Express.js, and MongoDB, this API harnesses advanced text processing techniques to streamline thought management.
+With features like user authentication, thought submission, manual categorization and search functionality, it makes you transforms complex ideas into structured insights.
+Built with Node.js, Express.js, and MongoDB.

 ## Table of Contents